patters-match/gba-ezflash-sleep-fixes/README.md

 ### My improvements
 - Patches converted to IPS patches, cross-platform
-- Additional patches where some variants or regions of the game were missing
+- Additional patches where some revision or region variant of the game was missing
 - Added the crc32 checksum of the target ROM file to each patch filename, for validation

 ### Additional reading